opengeospatial/OGC-Web-API-Guidelines/README.md

 ## A Comprehensive Set of Guidelines for developing OGC Web APIs

-The OGC Web API Guidelines consist of a list of Design Principles.
+The OGC Web API Guidelines consist of a list of Design Principles inspired by mainstream IT.
+Examples include:

 ## Why OGC Web API Design Principles